mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 ## Limitations and browser support

-Most technologies described in this chapter are undergoing the standardization process.
+Most technologies described in this Appendix are undergoing the standardization process.
 They are often implemented in the major browsers, but are disabled and hidden behind various flags.
 This is because these features has not been fully tested yet and APIs may slightly change during standardization.
-All the features from this chapter has been verified to work on Mozilla Firefox 46 and Google Chrome 50.
+All the features from this Appendix have been verified to work on Mozilla Firefox 46 and Google Chrome 50.
 For Mozilla Firefox, the flags `dom.webcomponents.enabled` and `layout.css.grid.enabled` should be set to `true` in *about:config* tab.
 In Google Chrome, the *Experimental Web Platform features* should be enabled